 A nondaily intercourse-based dosing protocol for Truvada (tenofovir disoproxil fumarate/emtricitabine) as pre-exposure prophylaxis (PrEP) appears highly effective at preventing HIV among men who have sex with men (MSM).

 A new analysis of a placebo-based trial of the dosing protocol (also known as on-demand PrEP) helps address concerns about the protocol’s effectiveness among individuals who have sex relatively infrequently and therefore do not maintain at least a moderate level of Truvada in the bloodstream.
-Statistical analyses of Truvada have suggested that four to six doses per week confer maximum, or near-maximum, protection against the virus.
+Statistical analyses of Truvada have suggested that as few as four to six doses per week still confers maximum, or near-maximum, protection against the virus.

 Guillemette Antoni, MD, PhD, of the Institut national de la santé et de la recherche médicale (Inserm) in Paris, presented this new analysis at the 9th International AIDS Society Conference on HIV Science in Paris (IAS 2017).